a-maze-d/fledex/README.md

 * An Overview over the [Architecture](pages/architecture.md)
 * How to setup and connect real [Hardware](pages/hardware.md)
-* You might find in the folder also some temporary documenation with some thoughts, but I delete them again, once they have fulfilled their purpose, except for:
+* You might find in the folder also some temporary documentation with some thoughts, but I delete them again, once they have fulfilled their purpose, except for:
 * A bit of history with the [Project Plan](pages/project_plan.md) as created with my son, since it's a nostalgic document (partially in German)

 ## Known Limitations